Cepher-Bible/Kjv-Style-Covenant-Just/OTHER-WRITINGS/PROPHETIC-METAL-TARGUM/PRAYER-BOOKS/MARK’S-VALLEY-PRAYER.md

 The Ruach has gone quiet.
 The fire has sunk low.
-The scar smolders like a warning ignored.
+The scars still smolder like a warning ignored.

 Strip me.
 Not gently.